charlyneburki/The-ALDI/map.md

 # What does the Index result in ?

-Here, we display the optimised weights and the ranking of the boroughs
+Here, we display the optimised weights and the Greater London Area maps that result from the optimised ALDI ranking.

 The ward-level map :